- Cruise Deals

 Split is a Croatian city where modern, cosmopolitan life and ancient history exist side-by-side.
 The second largest city in Croatia, Split is nestled along a bustling waterfront, with ancient ruins dating to the time of the Roman Empire.

-Diocletian’s Palace, constructed in 305 AD for Roman Emperor Diocletian is the most famous landmark in Split and a UNESCO World Heritage site.
+Diocletian’s Palace, constructed in 305 AD for Roman Emperor Diocletian is the most famous landmark in Split and a UNESCO World Heritage site making it one of the best things to do in Split.
 Built as a retirement property for the emperor, Diocletian’s Palace is constructed of beautiful white stone.
 When you visit, you’ll be able to explore the palace remains, stroll through the Cardo, which is one of the main streets of the palace, and view the cellar, made famous by Game of Thrones.

 Within Diocletian’s Palace is the Sveti Duje or Cathedral of St. Domnius.
 The view of the town from the bell tower is spectacular.